mj8295/Data_Projects/docs/CrossShopping.md

     ORDER BY chain;
 ```
 ##### Part 6.3.8: Calculate the Proportion of Customers at Each Chain who are Defined as Loyal and frequent for Each Chain
--- Loyal means only visit one chain and frequent means more than two visits to same chain
 ```sql
 CREATE OR REPLACE VIEW 3d_segmentation_loyal_frequent AS SELECT	chain,